IgniteTheSpark/gatechain-gitbook-zh/GateLayer/Introduction/TechnicalArchitecture_EN.md

 *   **Security & Governance**: Settlement security is provided by **GT staking + the validator network**; governance and the treasury reside on the GateChain side.
 *   **Interoperability**: **LayerZero** and ecosystem bridges are integrated on the L2 side to enable cross-chain asset and message communication.
 *   **Availability & Observability**: Nodes, indexers, and explorers on L2 read Blob/contract information to ensure verifiability and traceability.
-*   **EVM Compatibility & Developer Experience**: The GateLayer core utilizes the EVM execution engine, ensuring full compatibility with Ethereum.
+*   **EVM Compatibility & Developer Experience**: The Gate Layer core utilizes the EVM execution engine, ensuring full compatibility with Ethereum.
 Developers can seamlessly migrate DApps and use standard toolchains like Hardhat and Remix.
 *   **Modular Components**: The architecture separates core components: the **Sequencer** handles transaction ordering, the **Batcher** manages data bundling, and the **Proposer** submits state root proposals, enhancing the system's maintainability.
 *   **Unified Interaction Entrypoint**: All on-chain interactions enter through a standard **RPC endpoint**, providing users and developers with an interaction experience consistent with Ethereum.